 Calculate the vibration modes and frequencies of a 3-D simply supported, square, elastic plate.

-Compute the x- and y-direction strains and stresses, the shear stress, and the von Mises effective stress for a steel plate that is clamped along a right-angle inset at the lower-left corner, and pulled along a rounded cut at the upper-right corner.
+Use the PDE app to compute the von Mises effective stress and displacements for a steel plate clamped along an inset at one corner and pulled along a rounded cut at the opposite corner.